birds of prey in connecticut

 Once the owl has located its target, it relies on its silent hunting techniques to approach undetected.
 The leading edges of its wings are serrated, reducing turbulence and minimizing the sound produced during flight.
 This stealthy flight allows the owl to surprise its prey, giving it little chance to escape.

-See also Small Birds in Delaware
+See also Pennsylvania Blue Birds

 Additionally, the Great Horned Owl's feathers are specially designed for noise reduction.
 The surface of its flight feathers possesses a velvety texture, which helps to muffle the sound of air passing over them.
 This adaptation further contributes to the owl's silent approach, enhancing its chances of a successful hunt.